InfectedIsm/proof-of-security/README.md

 >- Learned Truffle and Ganache, but didn't like it at all
 >- Learned Hardhat, was way better
 >- Wrote writeup to multiple quizzes (Rareskill, Secureum)
->- Read hundreds of articles/blogposts
+>- Read dozens of articles/blogposts